JacobSeatlholo/bhhome/docs/doc6.md

 South Africa’s unemployment rate is at 27.6% of which youth accounts for 63.4% thereof (StatsSA, 2019).
 This problems across many countries in Africa.
 Business leaders around the  world must gain the right skills and expertise to grow and create a competitive and inclusive economy with shared prosperity.

->Download [Hustle Basics](https://gumroad.com/l/opbDH)today and find out how to tap into an unlimited amount of internet resources for you and your business
+>Download [Hustle Basics](https://gumroad.com/l/opbDH) today and find out how to tap into an unlimited amount of internet resources for you and your business